 The Certificate in Business Technology Management is structured so that Honours Commerce students can complete certificate requirements through course electives.
-Currently, the DeGroote School of Business is seeking BTM Recognized status for the Certificate and plans to achieve this status by Fall 2017.
+Recently, the DeGroote School of Business has received BTM Recognized status for the Certificate.

-Once received, application for full BTM Accredited status for the Certificate will be conducted shortly thereafter.
-The goal is have the Honours Commerce program’s Certificate in Business Technology Management constitute a BTM accredited program by the BTM Accreditation Council (BTMAC).
+The Honours Commerce program’s Certificate in Business Technology Management constitutes a BTM accredited program by the BTM Accreditation Council (BTMAC).